spacetx/starfish/docs/source/api/image/segmentation/index.rst

 Segmentation
 ============

-Segmentation can be imported using ``starfish.image.Segmentation``, which registers all classes that subclass ``SegmentationAlgorithmBase``:
+Segmentation can be imported using ``starfish.image.Segment``, which registers all classes that subclass ``SegmentAlgorithmBase``:

 .. code-block:: python

-    from starfish.image import Segmentation
+    from starfish.image import Segment

 .. contents::